AIQUANT-Tech/CardanoRnR/README.md

 a.
 Install the Wallet

 b.
-Launch the Wallet & Create a New Wallet
+Launch the Wallet & Create a New Wallet or Import an existing wallet

 c.
-Automatic Seed Phrase Generation
+Automatic Seed Phrase Generation(12 words or 24 words)

 d.
 Record and Store Your Seed Phrase (Including Storing in a Text File)